truemped/truemped.github.io/content/posts/mgmt/buy-vs-build/index.md

 The technical debt incurred by not working on the code.
 Not Updating libraries.
 Not Fixing security problems.
-Until we have to and then it becomes a tricky problem.
+Until we have to, and then it becomes a tricky problem.
 Likely the engineers that originally built this moved on to other teams or companies.
 We need to decide to either pay back an enormous amount of tech debt, rebuild it again, or buy it this time.

 But when we buy, *costs* can become as well.
-The first contract runs out and we have to negotiate a new one.
+The first contract runs out, and we have to negotiate a new one.
 I mean: if we are the vendor, we would likely increase our price after the first contract runs out.
 We as the vendor are fully aware of the costs of change for the client.